Updated on March 29th, 2025 by Nathan Parsh

 Part of its appeal certainly is not only in its actual payout history, but the fact that these payouts are made monthly instead of quarterly.

-Indeed, Realty Income has declared more than 630 consecutive monthly dividends, a track record that is unprecedented among monthly dividend stocks.
+Indeed, Realty Income has declared nearly 660 consecutive monthly dividends, an unprecedented track record among monthly dividend stocks.

-The company has increased its dividend more than 110 times since its initial public offering in 1994.
-Realty Income is a member of the Dividend Aristocrats.
+Since its initial public offering in 1994, Realty Income has increased its dividend 130 times.
+It is a member of the Dividend Aristocrats.

 The company’s long history of dividend payments and increases is due to its high-quality business model and diversified property portfolio.

-The trust employs a highly scalable business model that has enabled it to grow into a massive landlord of more than 15,000 properties.
+The trust employs a highly scalable business model, enabling it to grow into a massive landlord of more than 15,600 properties.

 Source: Investor Presentation